corespring/corespring-api/project/README.md

 * test-helpers - any shared helper libraries for any testing that needs to be done

+## Testing

+Note: The seeding of the app is now part of the sbt build - It won't happen as part of the app start up.
+To seed before you test run:

+    > seed-test
+    > test

+## Using the sbt command line
+* `project corespring-public` - set 'corespring-public' as the current build target this allows you to compile/test only this project
+* `project <tab>` - to get a list of available projects

 ## General Rules/Thoughts

 * all packages must reside under `org.corespring`